kjanoudi/bittrex-market/README.md

     //all fills from the past get replayed ethereum.on('fills', console.log)

-    //fires each time changes have been applied to the orderbook ethereum.on('orderbookUpdated', () => {
+    //fires each time changes have been applied to the orderbook, and prints the current state of the orderbook ethereum.on('orderbookUpdated', () => {
         //print the asks side of the current order book state
         //the format is an array of [ rate, quantity ]